 As an informatics major, you’ll learn in a flexible, hybrid course format.
 It combines the personal interaction of small classes with the easy access and rapid response of online learning.
 You’ll learn to manage projects, work collaboratively in teams, think critically about the ways people access and use technology, and explain how ethical problems, legal concerns and social issues are affected by information technology.
 You’ll be fully prepared for a career in high demand today.

-As you select your electives, you can create your own learning plan or choose to specialize in one of five high-demand areas:
+As you select your electives, you can create your own learning plan or choose to specialize in one of seven high-demand areas:

 - Health Informatics